The Book Thief: Characters

 The wife of the mayor of Molching who employs Rosa Hubermann.
-She fell into a state of depression after the death of her only son, Johann, in the Great War.
-Ilsa allows Liesel to visit, read, and steal books from her personal library.
-She also gives Liesel a little black book, which leads Liesel to write her own story, "The Book Thief".
+She fell into a state of depression after the death of her only son Johann, in the Great War.
+Ilsa allows Liesel to visit, read, and steal books from her library.
+She gives Liesel a little black book which leads the girl to write her own story, "The Book Thief".